-Only a practising ECVS Diplomate can supervise the entire training of a named Resident in any training programme.
-Each ECVS diplomate can supervise no more than 2 Residents at one point in time, even if one of these Residents is part of a dualsite programme.
-A Resident who has completed their 156 weeks of training but does not meet their credential requirements because of outstanding publication requirements does not count towards this quota.
-However, the supervisor remains responsible for the outgoing Resident until his/her credentials are fully accepted.
+Only a certified ECVS Diplomate can supervise the entire training of a named Resident in any training programme.
+Each ECVS Diplomate can supervise no more than 2 Residents at one point in time, even if one of these Residents is part of a dual-site programme.
+A Resident who has completed the 156 weeks of training but does not meet the credential requirements because of outstanding publication requirements does not count towards this quota.
+However, the supervisor remains responsible for the outgoing Resident until the residents credentials are fully accepted.

-Where no practising ECVS Diplomate is available discretionary approval may be given to a Full Professor of Veterinary Surgery to supervise a single Resident in a Standard VSRP subject to approval by the Board of Regents.
-In this circumstance, approval is given for the supervision of that individual Resident to finish their training requirements and not the Programme itself.
+Where no certified ECVS Diplomate is available discretionary approval may be given to a Full Professor of Veterinary Surgery to supervise a single Resident in a Standard VSRP subject to approval by the Board of Regents.
+In this circumstance, approval is given for the supervision of that individual Resident to finish their training requirements and not the programme itself.
 Reapplication for Board approval is required for any additional or future Resident supervision and each application will be treated on a case by case basis.
 Full Professors will be expected to have an appropriate specialist surgical education and experience and to be clinically active.
-Application should be made to the Board of Regents and must include:
+Application for Full Professor status should be made to the Board of Regents and must include: